julialamenza/eks-terraform/README.md

 kubectl run -ti --image=gcr.io/google_containers/kubernetes-kafka:1.0-10.2.1 produce --restart=Never --rm \
  -- kafka-console-producer.sh --topic test --broker-list kafka-0.kafka-hs.default.svc.cluster.local:9093,kafka-1.kafka-hs.default.svc.cluster.local:9093,kafka-2.kafka-hs.default.svc.cluster.local:9093 done;
  ````
-When you type text into the second terminal.
-You will see it appear in the first.
+When you type text into the second terminal, you will see it appear in the first.

-On this kafka and zookeerper par I use the default paramaters and manifests from - https://github.com/kow3ns/kubernetes-kafka/tree/master/manifests
+On this kafka and zookeerper part I use the default paramaters and manifests from - https://github.com/kow3ns/kubernetes-kafka/tree/master/manifests